kalrnlo/luauberries/docs/installing.md

 # Installing

-Info on how to install luauberry, and luauberry libraries
+Info on how to install Luauberry, and Luauberry libraries

 > [!NOTE]
-> luauberry is not avaliable on any package managers, as I'm waiting for luau to get an offical package manager before bothering with any of that.
+> Luauberry is not avaliable on any package managers, as I'm waiting for luau to get an offical package manager before bothering with any of that.

 ## Methods